Slow Cooker Turkey Chili

 • 16 oz tomato sauce

-• 15 oz black beans - canned and drained
+• 15 oz black beans - canned, drained, and rinsed

-• 15 oz kidney beans - canned and drained
+• 15 oz kidney beans - canned, drained, and rinsed

 • 1 tablespoon chili powder